Get our FREE IIFYM Weight Loss Starter Guide

 Another interesting point to note, which will sound obvious, is that fat loss is not instantaneous.
 It takes time; and a lot of it.
 So, the thought of this is usually off-putting to most.
 Sacrificing sitting down and mowing down an entire box of Oreos (highly doubt THIS fits your macros) is something not everyone wants to give up.

 Especially if your goal is a significant amount of fat loss.
-An extended, several months, or even up to a yearlong diet sounds atrocious.
+An extended, several months, or even up to a yearlong diet plan sounds atrocious.
 Thankfully, if you follow IIFYM, it isn’t AS painful, but dieting regardless of circumstances can be a long tumultuous road.

-Also, IIFYM, paired with a diet break, and an end in sight, makes your weight loss journey feel more doable.
+Also, IIFYM, paired with a diet break, and an end in sight, make your weight loss journey feel more doable.
 Take, for instance, a weekly refeed, this is enough to get a competitor through the week.

 The knowledge that within several days they get a break from the monotonous routine of salads and veggies for every meal.
 (Hello, poverty macros and flashbacks of life before IIFYM!)
 There are rough guidelines for such breaks.
 The leaner you are, the more often you’ll need a diet break.
 This below chart is outlined for men, and as a general rule, women should add 7% to body fat.